RitaDoumit/RitaDoumit/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my final uni year & side learning
+- 🔭 I’m currently working at SopraBanking
-- 🌱 I’m currently learning flutter & python
+- 🌱 I’m an M1 Student at the Lebanese University
-- 🤔 I’m looking for help with flutter
 - ⚡ Fun fact: I love music production